ARMmbed/mbed-os-5-docs/docs/reference/contributing/storage/storage.md

 <h2 id="contributing-storage">Storage</h2>

 Storage support is split between file systems and their underlying block device support.
-The [storage API page](/docs/development/reference/storage.html) has more information on existing APIs in Mbed OS for both interfaces.
+The [storage API page](/docs/development/reference/storage.html) has more information on existing APIs in Mbed OS for both interface.

 #### Block Device

 Adding a block device implementation is required for backing filesystems on new hardware.
 You can extend the [BlockDevice](https://os.mbed.com/docs/v5.7/mbed-os-api-doxy/class_block_device.html) class to provide support for unsupported storage.

 If you want to port a new file system to Mbed OS on existing storage options you can skip to the following section.